hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ![barplot1](../img/barplot1.png)

-This is a good base to start from.
-Now let's start to customize.
+This is a good base to start from, now let's start to customize.
 To add color to the bars, we can use the `fill` argument, and if we would like to add an outline color to the bars, we can use the `color` argument.

 ```r
 ggplot(bp_plot) +